MinqiWang/timetable/README.md

 ## Project Description

 ### Introduction
 This project is all about a social networking app.
-Unlike the mainstream social networking apps/sites such as Facebook, Wechat and Twitter which focus on connecting you to a bigger world, the intended purpose of this app is to provide convenience for your daily communication&interaction with the people close to you.
+Unlike the mainstream social networking apps/sites such as Facebook, Wechat and Twitter which focus on connecting you to a bigger world, the intended purpose of this app is to provide convenience for your daily communication and interaction with the people close to you.
 With app "GG", you and your homies will be able to easily share each other's everyday life by providing information in each of your "GG timetable".
 Another powerful feature of GG is group event scheduling.
 The "GG map" will provide information of places to help you choose the location of events.
 You will also be benefited by functionalities like popular places, conflict avoidance etc.

 ### Key Features